SFDO-Tooling/CumulusCI/docs/cli.rst

-The ``cci`` command line
+The ``cci`` Command Line
 ========================

-Basic operation
+Basic Operation
 ---------------

-Getting help
+Getting Help
 ------------

-What do do when there's an error
+What to do When There's an Error
 --------------------------------